gcnnunes/stack-arithmetic-calculator/README.md

 # stack-arithmetic-calculator
-Program coded in Java to practice stack
+Program coded in Java to practice stack.

 How to run this project: